-Please note that there will be no funding offered by IFUW in 2015 and that the IFUW Fellowships Programme does not fund undergraduate or Masters degrees.
-Please consult other registries, we wish you success in your search for funding.
+Please note that there will be no funding offered by GWI in 2015.
+GWI does NOT FUND UNDERGRADUATE OR MASTERS DEGREES.
+Please consult other registries.
+We wish you success in your search for funding.

-The International Federation of University Women offers a number of international fellowships and grants to women graduates for postgraduate research, study and training.
+Graduate Women International (previously the International Federation of University Women) offers a number of international fellowships and grants to women graduates for postgraduate research, study and training.

 Who can apply?

-- IFUW fellowships and grants are open free of charge to women PhD candidates only who are members of IFUW, either through a national federation or association or through independent membership.
+- GWI fellowships and grants are open free of charge to women PhD candidates only who are members of GWI, either through a national federation or association or through independent membership.

-- Students in any branch of learning may apply but their programme must demonstrate relevance to IFUW’s mission, aims and objectives.
+- Students in any branch of learning may apply but their programme must demonstrate relevance to GWI’s mission, aims and objectives.